ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01LA_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 02:48 And if nothing else, this shows that formulations of this idea get pithier as the 20th century rolls on!
 But the history goes back farther, clearly, than the 20th century.
 But I'm only going to really talk about a piece of it.
-And the timeline that I'll actually discuss today, the most relevant history of this idea, goes back to the mid 19th century.
+And the timeline that I'll actually discuss today, the most relevant history of this idea, goes back to the mid-19th century.

 03:24 And the first specific thing I'll talk about is **[Rudolf] Clausius**'s definition of entropy.
 But with the beginning of the understanding of thermodynamics and the role of information in thermodynamics, you get this very interesting multidisciplinary progression of ideas that incorporates the beginning of quantum theory.

 03:52 And the beginning of quantum theory can kind of be dated to the first [Fifth?]
 Solvay conference in 1928  [1927?] and the famous debate between **[Nils] Bohr** and **[Albert] Einstein** over whether quantum theory is about knowledge, information; or objects, things.
 But it incorporates a lot of work in computer science and logic and mathematics.
-So, interestingly, computer science was born effectively in the mid 30s with the work of **[Alonzo] Church** and **[Alan] Turing**, which very rapidly converged with the work in physics.
+So, interestingly, computer science was born effectively in the mid-30s with the work of **[Alonzo] Church** and **[Alan] Turing**, which very rapidly converged with the work in physics.
 So today we'll be talking about both computer science and physics.

 04:40 And then in the second half of the 20th century, this just exploded into a huge area.

-And in consequence of that mid 20th century development, we're beginning to see a new idea about physics which is roughly encapsulated in quantum information theory.
+And in consequence of that mid-20th century development, we're beginning to see a new idea about physics which is roughly encapsulated in quantum information theory.
 And the new idea is this.
 It's that what physics is actually about is information transfer across boundaries.
 And {the information} we can represent the information transfer like this.
 And this is a convention I'll use.